thewilland/HGB2025-AI-E1/README.md

   Highlight the benefits of using Spark for large-scale data processing (e.g., in-memory computation, distributed processing) and its potential drawbacks (e.g., setup complexity, overhead for small datasets).

 - **Relation to Exercise 2:**
-  Connect this approach to the concepts explored in Exercise 2, such as performance optimization, scalability considerations, or OLTP vs OLAP usage.
+  Connect this approach to the concepts explored in Exercise 2, such as performance optimization and scalability considerations.

 ## Exercise 4
 Port the SQL queries from exercise 1 to spark.